Large Scale Research on Modern Slavery in East Asia

-Seefar conducted innovative modern slavery research in four countries to measure the prevalence of indicators among migrant domestic workers.
-This research resulted in the Seefar publication Modern Slavery in East Asia: Protecting the rights and promoting the autonomy of domestic migrant workers from Indonesia and the Philippines.
+Seefar is conducting innovative modern slavery research in four countries to measure the prevalence of indicators among migrant domestic workers.
+The first publication related to this research was released in February 2016: Modern Slavery in East Asia: Protecting the rights and promoting the autonomy of domestic migrant workers from Indonesia and the Philippines.

 The survey of over 4,000 respondents was carried out with local partners, while funding was provided by the Macquarie Group Foundation.